 These added security layers can take many forms depending on your company’s security standards and preferences, but some of the more common types of two-factor authentication include:

 - Physical Token: When a user logs in, they must use a physical token (usually a piece of hardware) to plug into a USB port or generate a limited-time password.
 This method is most commonly used at banks or places with highly-sensitive data.

 - SMS Verification: When a user logs in, a verification code is sent to their phone via a SMS message.
 The user can then access the code on their phone and type it into the online login screen.

-- Authenticator Apps: When a user sets up an account, a secret key is stored on the server and sent to your portable device.
-Every time you login, you’re given a unique code that can only be used once and is usually good for up to a minute.
+- Authenticator Apps: When a user sets up an account, a secret key is stored on the server and sent to the user’s portable device.
+Every time you log in, you’re given a unique code that can only be used once and is usually good for up to a minute.
 The most popular example of this is Google Authenticator.

 Don’t forget that two-factor authentication should never be confused with two-form authentication, which uses a challenge question or other login gate to verify a user’s identity.

 To say the least, two-factor authentication wins out over traditional passwords simply with it’s tougher security levels.
-Although, it requires a little extra work on the donor’s part than entering in a password, the decrease in theft is certainly worth any nonprofit looking into.
+Although it requires a little extra work on the user’s part, the decrease in theft is certainly worth any organization looking into.

 For instance, some of the most notable advantages of two-factor authentication include:

-- A donor’s physical token is difficult for a hacker to get a hold of.
+- A user’s physical token is difficult for a hacker to get a hold of.

 - Most forms use a cellphone as a secondary tool to increase safety.